-- A. An employee for whom a suspension of fourteen (14) days or less or an adverse action is proposed is entitled to a thirty (30) calendar day written notice prior to the effective date of the action, except when the crime provision has been invoked. - B. An employee for whom a suspension or an adverse action is proposed is entitled to a response period of seven (7) calendar days.
+- A. An employee for whom a suspension of fourteen (14) days or less or an adverse action is proposed is entitled to a thirty (30) calendar days written notice prior to the effective date of the action, except when the crime provision has been invoked. - B. An employee for whom a suspension or an adverse action is proposed is entitled to a response period of ten (10) calendar days.
 The employee may ask for an extension, if needed. - C. Notices will state specific reasons for the proposed action.
-One (1) copy of any document(s) related to the action will be provided to the requesting party (employee and/or Union) upon request. - D. Management agrees that the employee shall be given the opportunity to use a reasonable amount of time no less than twenty-four (24) hours to review the evidence on which the notice is based and that is being relied on to support the proposed action.
-At the discretion of the Agency, additional time may be granted on a case-by-case basis.

-- E. Two (2) copies of the decision letter will be provided to the employee.
-The employee may provide a copy of the decision letter to the Union.
-The employee and/ or his designated representative will be provided, in a timely manner, copies of all material that will not interfere with a pending investigation involving any disinterested party in the action at hand, which was gathered in any investigation into the matter that led to the discipline. - F. The employee and/or representative may respond orally and/or in writing as soon as practicable but no later than seven (7) calendar days from receipt of the proposed action notice.
+- D. Management agrees that the employee shall be given the opportunity to use a reasonable amount of time to review the evidence on which the notice is based and that is being relied on to support the proposed action. - E. The employee and/or representative may respond orally and/or in writing as soon as practicable but no later than ten (10) calendar days from receipt of the proposed action notice.
 The response may include written statements of the persons having relevant information and/or other appropriate evidence.
 Extensions for replying to proposed adverse actions and suspensions may be granted when good cause is shown.
-Requests for extensions shall be submitted in writing. - G. In responding to a proposed disciplinary action, the employee will be entitled to Union representation and will be responsible to secure such representation and to notify the Deciding Official of their election to be represented. - H. The written decision shall include the reason for the disciplinary action and a statement of findings and conclusions as to each charge.
-The decision shall also include a statement informing the employee that suspensions become part of the permanent record.
+Requests for extensions shall be submitted to the designated Deciding Official in writing. - F. In responding to a proposed disciplinary action, the employee will be entitled to Union representation and will be responsible to secure such representation and to notify the Deciding Official of their election to be represented. - G. The written decision shall include the reason for the disciplinary action, a statement of findings, evidence relied upon in making the decision and conclusions as to each charge.
 The letter will also provide the employee's appeal rights and/or grievance rights.
-The Decision Letter will include the time period for filing a grievance and to whom it must be filed. - I. Bargaining Unit Employees are entitled to be represented by an attorney or other representative, including any representative acting on behalf of the Union.
+The Decision Letter will include the time period for filing a grievance and to whom it must be filed. - H. BUEs are entitled to be represented by an attorney or other representative, including any representative acting on behalf of the Union.
+If the employee elects Union representation, in writing, then the Union Representative, upon request, will be provided material relied upon.